crcn/tandem-old/docs/user-guide/README.md

 ### Creating HTML & CSS

+[VIDEO]

-We'll start off building our HTML & CSS.
+We'll start off constructing our HTML & CSS.
 I _generally_ like to start with vanilla code first since it's quick and I allows me to iterate more easily.
 We don't have to worry about making things re-usable now since Tandem contains migration tooling to help with that.
+We're also not going to design our app.
+Tandem isn't a design tool since it deals with web constraints that prohibit you from quickly iterating over designing UIs.
+Tandem for example doesn't allow you to drag elements around on the canvas, and you don't have nuancy tools like SVG editing (yet!).
+Instead, we'll be using a special-purpose designer app called Sketch. :)

+If you don't have Sketch, you can download the code in this section [here]() and follow along in the video above.
+After that, just jump straight to [Converting HTML & CSS to re-usable components](#Converting-HTML-CSS-to-re-usable-components)

+If you _do_ have Sketch, go ahead and download the Chatroom design file here: [LINK].

+TODO:

+- open up sketch file
+- create 1-1 map of layers
+- copy CSS

 ### Converting HTML & CSS to re-usable components